thunlp/OpenAttack/docs/source/examples/example2.rst

     attack_eval = OpenAttack.attack_evals.DefaultAttackEval(attacker, clsf)
     attack_eval.eval(dataset, visualize=True)

-Secondly, we load :py:data:`.Dataset.SST.sample` for evaluation and initialize ``MyClassifier`` which is defined in the first step.
+Secondly, we load SST dataset for evaluation and initialize ``MyClassifier`` which is defined in the first step.
 Then :py:class:`.PWWSAttacker` is initialized, this attacker requires classifier to be able to generate probability for each label.
 It's worthy to note that all classifiers are divid into three different level of capacity -- "Blind", "Probability" and "Gradient".
 *"Blind"* means classifier can only predict labels, *"Probability"* means classifier predict probability for each label and "Gradient" means besides probability, gradient is also accessible.